-Artist in Residence W/ Madison Erin Mayfield
+Artist interview with emerging scientific illustrator, Madison Erin Mayfield

 In the second half of 2016, a speciality coffee house in Brisbane opened its doors to local & international artists.
 The shop is situated in the Fortitude Valley on the main boulevard.
 Although small, the venue holds your attention from the street, with a sturdy oak church pew next to the door.
 Crossing the threshold patrons, artists, voyeurs, coffee fanatics & foodies alike are welcomed into a tiny cafe rich in smells, sounds, tastes & visuals.

 In celebration & support of emerging artists in Brisbane we wanted to have a little chat to the creators that call Reverends home for a few weeks.

 Q What medium do you work with most?

 A I work with watercolour, pen & ink.

 Q When did you stop giving a shit about what people think & started making art for yourself?

 A Probably when I moved to Australia.
 I just finished a scientific illustration program at University back in the states & when I moved here I found it (scientific illustration) was a dying art.
 So in response I just started drawing what I was interested in & what wanted to make.
 There aren’t many people here that are trained in the area I am, I think photography has taken over the field a lot more.